Gochas

+Gochas is a village in the Hardap Region of Namibia.
+The village had 1,868 inhabitants in 2023.

 History

 The village has been the main settlement of the ǃKharakhoen (Fransman Nama), a subtribe of the Nama people, since 1889.

 Gochas was a flashpoint in the colonial Herero Wars in German South West Africa.
 It was used as a military post and camel station under Imperial German rule.
 In January 1905 the Germans defeated the Nama chief Simon Kooper here.
 The final battle of the war, the Battle of Seatsub, was fought in Bechuanaland in March 1908.
 Capt.
 Friedrich von Erckert was killed in action, and a memorial was built in Gochas.

+Geography

+Gochas is located 110 km southeast of Mariental and 64 km southwest of Stampriet on the way to the Mata Mata border post to the Kgalagadi Transfrontier Park.
+It lies on the banks of the Auob River 1,150 m above sea level.
+The area is at the center of a set of Kalahari Desert dune farms on which cattle and sheep graze.

+Demographics

-In 1960, the population was reported as including 205 whites, 108 mixed-race, and 224 blacks.
+In 1960, the population was reported as 205 whites, 108 mixed-race, and 224 blacks.